dstndstn/ch_frb_io/README.md

     into a ring buffer which feeds the intensity_network_ostream).
 It may also help a little to write an AVX2 packet encoding kernel.

+  - There are Linux-specific system calls sendmmsg(), recvmmsg() which send/receive multiple UDP packets, avoiding the overhead of one system call per packet.
+Does this help speed things up, or help reduce packet drops?

   - When the network stream is running, it maintains "event counts" for many types of events, such as packet drops, assembler hits/misses etc.  Right now we don't really do anything with this information but it's intended to be a starting point for some